gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - All analog traces are on top layer with a GND plane below and no via jumping
 - Analog traces are kept as short as possible, achieved by proper Analog/Digital/Power zones of component placement
 - Important analog signals are buffered and have a decoulping capacitor close to it
-- kelving sense is used for current and voltage measurement
+- Kelvin sense is used for current and voltage measurement

 ### Noise and Protection
 - Relay drive and switching currents are physically separated from the analog front-end